timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_AutoCompleteBox_MinimumPrefixLength.md

 #### Property Value
 <a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a>
 The minimum number of characters to be entered in the text box before the <a href="T_Avalonia_Controls_AutoCompleteBox">AutoCompleteBox</a> displays possible matches.
+The default is 1.

+## Remarks
-The default is 1.If you set MinimumPrefixLength to -1, the AutoCompleteBox will not provide possible matches.
+If you set MinimumPrefixLength to -1, the AutoCompleteBox will not provide possible matches.
 There is no maximum value, but setting MinimumPrefixLength to value that is too large will prevent the AutoCompleteBox from providing possible matches as well.

 ## See Also